-Anterior Cruciate ligament injury or ACL tear is relatively common problem of knee in athletes and is the most debilitating Knee Ligament Injury compared to other ligament injuries.
+Anterior Cruciate ligament injury or ACL tear is a relatively common problem of the knee in athletes and is the most debilitating Knee Ligament Injury compared to other ligament injuries.

-Sports that require frequent tackles, pivot and sudden change in directions like football, rugby, basketball, tennis, volleyball, hockey, dance, and gymnastics have high incidences of ACL injury.
+Sports that require frequent tackles, pivots, and sudden change in directions like football, rugby, basketball, tennis, volleyball, hockey, dance, and gymnastics have high incidences of ACL injury.

 An ACL injury is a sports-related knee injury.
 Most often ACL tears occur when pivoting or landing from a jump.
-The knee starts gives way from under surface following ACL tear.
+The knee starts to give way from under surface following an ACL tear.

 (pic- ACL injury while pivoting)

-Female athletes are more prone to ACL tear.
-Theories for females being more prone suggests recruitment pattern paradoxy of quadriceps and hamstring muscles, hormonal and biomechanical difference to male counterpart.
+Female athletes are more prone to an ACL tear.
+Theories for females being more prone suggests recruitment pattern paradoxy of quadriceps and hamstring muscles, hormonal and biomechanical difference to a male counterpart.

 An MRI may be needed to find the extent of injury (grade) and if any associated injury within the knee which is common.

 The symptoms of ACL tear may start settling within a few weeks, but as the patient starts to feel better there are chances that the knee joint may start giving way at this point of time.